 The Creator has a desire to create something new and exceptional, that wasn’t previously there, and has enduring value.
 They need to express themselves with their individual talent and strive to bring their vision to life through that expression.
 Creators believe that if you imagine it, it can be created but are often stifled by their own desire for perfection.

-The Creator Connection Strategy
+The Creator Branding Strategy

 To appeal to a creator you must celebrate the creative process while inspiring self-expression.
 Brands that provide the means or tools to express themselves creatively with freedom of choices would be well positioned with the Creator Archetype.
 Their communication should stir the desire for the creative process and inspire their customers to express their nature to the best of their ability.
 Creator brands leverage their audiences’ imagination and their desire to create and innovate.